Foundations of a theory of quantum gravity: Quantum Field Theory on indefinite Hilbert modules

 then $a \widetilde{a} = - 1 - \frac{i}{2} \gamma^0 \gamma^2 - \frac{i}{2} \gamma^2 \gamma^3$ and with $b = 1 = - c$ one arrives at the equation which again has no roots.
-Therefore, we should demand that $\textrm{Det}(A)$ is invertible \emph{and} the off diagonal components are.
-The latter is a basis dependent statement and we shall come back to this later on; the reason why we demanded that $a$ is invertible is because this is a sufficient condition for the equations to decouple so that we can reduce the whole eigenvalue problem to an equation in $z$ only.
-Actually, the equations decouple if and only if $a$ is invertible or zero, thereby excluding the nontrivial, noninvertible Jordan case.
-If $a$ vanishes, then there exists a trivial right basis of eigenvectors and no conditions are imposed upon $b$ and $c$; we now discuss what happens when $a$ is nonzero and not invertible.
-Summarizing, we have the following situation : \begin{itemize} \item only the determinant of the eigenvalues is important for an interpretation and eigenspace classification; it is possible that within such class of eigenvalues, no orthogonal basis of eigenvectors can be constructed, \item the solution space of the eigenvalue polynomial equation, assuming eigenvectors with invertible components, may be empty, discrete or continuous, \item there may not exist a (right) basis of eigenvectors. \end{itemize} Since we work with a nonabelian ring as a substitute for the complex numbers, one may wonder wether the concept of a basis is still unique.
+The eigenvector equations decouple if and only if $a$ is invertible or zero in which case there exists a trivial right basis of eigenvectors.
+In the former case, we have again a myriad of possibilities containing approximate decompositions; if $a$ is not invertible, we have an extension of a former example we studied.
+Note that the basis in which we have written $A$ is an abelian one in the sense that all vectors commute with $\mathcal{C}_{(1,3)}$.
+Summarizing, we have the following situation : \begin{itemize} \item only the determinant of the eigenvalues is important for an interpretation and eigenspace classification; it is possible that within such class of eigenvalues, no orthogonal basis of eigenvectors can be constructed, \item the solution space of the eigenvalue polynomial equation, assuming eigenvectors with invertible components, may be empty, discrete or continuous, \item there may not exist a right basis of eigenvectors. \end{itemize} Since we work with a nonabelian ring as a substitute for the complex numbers, one may wonder wether the concept of a basis is still unique.
 Clearly, one can define several notions of a linearly independent or generating set of vectors $v_{i}$ where $i: 1 \ldots n$.
 We call $\{ v_{i} | i: 1 \ldots n \}$ right independent if and only if $\sum_{i} v_{i} \lambda_i = 0$ implies that $\lambda_i = 0$.
 Likewise, one can define left and mixed linear independence.
 Similarly, one can define $\{ v_{i} | i: 1 \ldots n \}$ to be right generating if and only if every vector $v$ in the module can be written in the form for some $\lambda_i$ and likewise for left and mixed generating.
 A set of vectors which is left (right/mixed) independent and generating is called a left (right/mixed) basis.
 Now, Clifford algebras are very special in the sense that they can all be reduced to (direct sums of) matrix algebras over the three real division algebras $\mathbb{R}, \mathbb{C}$ and $\mathbb{H}$ in the Euclidean case while the hyperbolic situation is only slightly more complicated.
 Indeed, $\mathcal{C}_{(1,n)} = \mathcal{C}_{(0,n-1)} \otimes_{\mathbb{R}} \mathcal{C}_{(1,1)}$ by means of the isomorphism $e_i \rightarrow e_i \otimes {e'}_1 {e'}_2$ and ${e'}_i \rightarrow 1 \otimes {e'}_i$.
 Since $\mathcal{C}_{(1,1)} \sim \mathbb{R}(2)$, we have that in the \emph{real} case $\mathcal{C}_{(1,3)} \sim \mathbb{R}(2) \otimes_{\mathbb{R}} \mathbb{R}(2) = \mathbb{R}(4)$ for signature $(- + + + )$ while for signature $(- - - +)$ it is In the complex case, there is only one option of course which does not depend upon the signature, it is given by The assymetry in the real case is not present in the Euclidean theory in four dimensions since there one has that These considerations suggest that one should really consider the complex Clifford algebra since there ought to be no physical difference between $(- + + +)$ and $(- - - +)$.
 A right basis is not necessarily a left basis since the condition for a right basis is that the $4n \times 4n$ matrix is invertible, while the condition for a left basis is that